silius-rs/silius/README.md

 | Ethereum      | :soon:    | :soon: (Goerli), :heavy_check_mark: (Sepolia) |
 | Polygon PoS   | :soon:    | :heavy_check_mark: (Mumbai)                   |

-**You could also try any other evm network but it is possible you would meet some problems so use is at your own risk.
-You are welcomed to open any issues when you meet a problem**
+**You can also try the Silius on any other EVM network, but you may encounter some problems (e.g., gas calculating differences on L2s) - please use it at our own risk!
+You are always welcome to open up a new issue when you meet any problem.** :warning:

 ## Supported entry point
 The address of the entry point smart contract is the same on all EVM networks.